-Randolph frames are also handmade, in over 200 steps!
-That to me, shows amazing attention to detail in the manufacturing process, and it really shows the closer you look at them.
+Randolph sunglasses frames are also handmade, in over 200 steps!
+That, to me, shows amazing attention to detail in the manufacturing process, and it really shows the closer you look at them.

 The Randolph Aviator sunglasses are handcrafted in the U.S.A. and it’s easy to see the craftsmanship and care that has gone into making them.
-Aviators, by design, are quite delicate looking, with their slim and intricate frames but these are far from fragile due to their hand construction.
-Randolph is so confident in their build quality that they include a lifetime warranty on them.
+These Randolph glasses, by design, are quite delicate looking, with their slim and intricate frames but these are far from fragile due to their hand construction.
+Randolph is so confident in the build quality of their sunglasses that they include a lifetime warranty on them.

 Frame Materials & Colors

-There are seven frame matierials to choose from: 22k Rose Gold, 23K Gold, 23K White Gold, Bright Chrome, Gun Metal, Matte Black, and Matte Chrome, I have the matter chrome frames.
+There are seven frame materials to choose from: 22k Rose Gold, 23K Gold, 23K White Gold, Bright Chrome, Gun Metal, Matte Black, and Matte Chrome, I have the matter chrome frames.

 Lens Colors & Optics Quality

 There are a huge seventeen lens colors/filters available when customizing your Randolph sunglasses, take a look at the product page to see them all.

 Five of them are polarised, and depending on your main usage I would generally recommend getting these, as they will reduce glare from bright reflective objects, like the ocean, or car windscreens, or anything else bright and shiny that may be distracting.
 Polarising sunglasses are very important to me while driving for this very reason.